passthehashbrowns/passthehashbrowns.github.io/_posts/2020-06-18-HaskHell-Authors-Writeup.md

 ![Flask run](https://passthehashbrowns.github.io/images/flask_run.png)
 ![Catch root shell](https://passthehashbrowns.github.io/images/catch_root_shell.png)

-Hopefully you enjoyed this box, I learned a few things making it and plan on making more in the future.
+Hopefully you enjoyed this box, I had a great time making it and plan on making more in the future.